Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Assets/com.unity.formats.alembic/Documentation/com.unity.formats.alembic.md

 # About Alembic for Unity

-Use the com.unity.alembic package to import [Alembic](http://www.alembic.io/) files into your Unity scene.
+Use the com.unity.formats.alembic package to import [Alembic](http://www.alembic.io/) files into your Unity scene.
 This lets you bring in for example facial animation and cloth simulation from other software packages and have it reproduce exactly the same way in Unity.

 ## Requirements